Jeff-Russ/ror-guides/rails-database.md

 __Keys in Join Models__

-Our join will still have two foreign keys but now that __we have a model for it we must have a primary key and id__ because we will be performing CRUD operations on it and they should be fast and efficient!
+Our join will still have two foreign keys but now that __we have a model for it we must have primary key and index colums!__ ActiveRecord needs primary keys to access table data and we add the index because we will be performing CRUD operations on it and they should be fast and efficient!

 __Naming Join Models__